rq/django-rq/README.rst

         def test_something_that_creates_jobs(self):
             ...                      # Stuff that init jobs.
             get_worker().work(True)  # Processes all jobs then stop.
-            ...                      # Assert that the job stuff is done.
+            ...                      # Asserts that the job stuff is done.

 =========
 Changelog